• Turkish

 Course Objectives:

-A primary objective of the course is to develop and increase students' knowledge of economic anthropology.
-It is designed to encourage and develop students' view about economic activities and relationships, with a strong emphasis on culture.
+The main objective of this course is to develop and enhance students' knowledge of economic anthropology.
+It is designed to develop students' ideas and perspectives on economic activities and relations with a strong emphasis on the cultural context.

 Course Content: